readikus/early-saas-handbook/docs/intro.md

 ---
-title: The Founder Engineer's Handbook
+title: The Startup Engineer's Handbook
 sidebar_position: 1
 ---

-# The Founder Engineer's Journey
+# The Startup Engineer's Journey

-You've just accepted a job as a founder engineer at a startup and feeling a bit giddy, but it's starting to dawn on you what you've let yourself in for!
+You've just accepted a job as an engineer at a startup and feeling a bit giddy, but it's starting to dawn on you what you've let yourself in for!
 Whilst you're a talented engineer, you've not really had to operate as a whole team.
-In the founder engineer role, it's likely you'll have to take on tasks outside your responsibility.
+In the startup engineer role, it's likely you'll have to take on tasks outside your responsibility.
 In the last few years, as well as building software, the biggest learning curve has been taking on all the other responsibilities that fall outside the usual definition of an engineering role.

-The first thing to clear up - the "founder engineering" role is vague, and goes by a few other names: Lead, Engineering Mnager, VP of Engineering or Chief Technical Officer.
-But this guide is primiarly aimed at the first technical hire in an early stage startup, but that makes a terrible title for a handbook.
+The first thing to clear up - the "startup engineering" role is vague, and goes by a few other names: Lead, Engineering Mnager, VP of Engineering or Chief Technical Officer.
+But this guide is primiarly aimed at the first technical hires in an early stage startup, but that makes a terrible title for a handbook.

 In their simplest form, businesses are successful by doing useful products and services that people are happy to pay for.
 Those things are thought of as "responibiltiies", which are in turn dellegated to people to do them as part of their "role".
 In large technical organisations, people usually have very precise roles, and can perform them to an extremely high standard.
 In an early stage startup that is prerevenue, the budget simply doesn't exist to replicate a large organisation, so you inevitably will be taking on responsibilities that don't fit with your normal role as an engineer.
 If you're the sort of person that doesn't like the idea of this, you might want to have a chat with the founders about their expectations for the role, and make sure you have alignment.